aadesola/GIT/README.md

 # GIT
  This reposirtory was created to facilitate hands-on learning of git commands.

- ..*Git add . - to stage all existing changes
+ Git add . - to stage all existing changes

--Git add (Filename) - To only include changes on Filename
+Git add (Filename) - To only include changes on Filename

-git config

-git init
+git config - Set up user configuration information across all local repositories. git config --global user.name "Your Name" sets a name identifier to all your   version history git config --global user.email "your email address" sets an email address associated to your version history. git config --global color.ui auto  set command line coloring for easy reviewing git init - initialize a repository

-git clone
+git clone (URL) create a local copy of a repository

-git add

-git commit

-git diff
+git status - shows modified files in your current working directory

 git reset

+git commit -m "Commit message" - commit your staged changes

+git diff - shows the different unstaged changes git diff - shows the different staged changes.

+git reset - clear all staged commits

 git status